Hunting in the United States

 Hunting is a significant subsistence and recreational activity in the United States.
 Regulation of hunting began in the 19th century.
 Some modern hunters see themselves as conservationists.
 American hunting tradition values fair chase, which values the balance between the hunter and the animals.
 A 2006 poll showed that 78% of Americans support hunting.
 6% of Americans have hunted.
 Hunting is most popular in the Midwest.

 Nearly $200 million in hunters' federal excise taxes are distributed to support wildlife management program, hunter education, and safety classes.
 Many hunting groups participate in lobbying the federal and state governments.
 Regulations vary widely from state to state.

 History

 North American hunting pre-dates the United States by thousands of years and was an important part of many pre-Columbian Native American cultures.

+Native American hunting rights

 Native Americans retain some hunting rights and are exempt from some laws as part of Indian treaties and otherwise under federal law—examples include eagle feather laws and exemptions in the Marine Mammal Protection Act.
 This is considered particularly important in Alaskan native communities.